 Oral cancer is a disease in which cancer cells form in the mouth, lips, cheeks, gums, tongue, hard palate, tonsils and the throat.
-Oral cancer is one of the top ten most commonly diagnosed cancers in American Indian men.
-Oral cancer is caused by commercial tobacco use, alcohol use, the human papillomavirus, sun exposure and poor diet and physical activity.
+This disease is one of the top ten most commonly diagnosed cancers in American Indian and Alaska Native men.
+Increased risk factors for oral cancer often include commercial tobacco use, alcohol use, the human papillomavirus, excessive sun exposure, poor diet and low physical activity.

-The American Indian Oral Cancer Prevention (AIOCP) Project provides educational materials and training resources for the IHS, tribal and urban dental workforce to impact oral cancer screening and tobacco cessation services for dental patients.
-Are you a dental clinic serving American Indians who would like to learn more about the American Indian Oral Cancer Prevention Project or order print resources?
-Contact the clinic & community health program at email@example.com.
+The American Indian Oral Cancer Prevention (AIOCP) Project provides educational materials and training resources for the Indian Health Service (IHS), and to tribal and urban dental workforces to encourage oral cancer screening and impact tobacco cessation services.
+To get your dental clinic involved in the AIOCP or to order print resources, please contact email@example.com.

 Oral Cancer Prevention Quick Tips

-The purpose of these tips are to keep your dental clinic team motivated to make sustainable changes so that more patients are screened for oral cancer.
-It will include oral cancer and screening facts, resources to help staff screen at every visit and success stories from other clinics.
+Oral Cancer Prevention Quick Tips helps dental clinic teams make sustainable changes so more American Indian and Alaska Native patients are screened for oral cancer.
+Our tips page includes oral cancer facts, prevention goals, resources to increase screening and success stories from dental clinics.

 Oral Cancer Awareness Month